gabrieleboccarusso/base64/README.md

 # Base64 hashing algorithm

-This code encode and decode a string from and to base64, see it live [here](https://github.com/gabrieleboccarusso/base64)
+This code encode and decode a string from and to base64, check it out [here](https://gabrieleboccarusso.github.io/base64/)